-A particularly sensitive area is next to the gate, which leads from Riverside to the Common, and on to Chesterton footbridge.
+A particularly sensitive area is between the ate which leads from Riverside to Stourbridge Common and Chesterton (Green Dragon) footbridge.
 Marshal 1 should spend a good proportion of the time close to this area.
+However, neither marshal should remain totally static.

-You are also there to enforce the other CUCBC rules, in particular ones pertaining to early mornings, including:
+You are there to enforce the other CUCBC rules, in particular ones pertaining to early mornings, including:

 - 5.c.
-That no boat may be on the water without lights during the fifteen minutes AFTER lighting down or BEFORE lighting up. - 9.a.
+That no boat may be on the water without lights during the fifteen minutes AFTER lighting down or BEFORE lighting up. - Any boat without adequate (bright white) lights on both bow and stern that could feasibly have boated within fifteen minutes of lighting down should be reported.
+Boats are also required to have bright lights in fog. - 9.a.
 That no novice crew be unaccompanied. - 9.c.
 That no novice crew be on the river before 7.30am or before fifteen minutes after lighting down, whichever is later. - 8.
-That the CUCBC Executive Committee shall introduce restrictions on the number of boats that may be on the water between Lighting Down and 0830hrs on Mondays to Fridays in Full Michaelmas and Lent Terms as necessary. - 14.a.
-That Coxless IVs and quadruple sculls require a banksteerer at all times, inside and outside Full Term. - 14.b.
+That the CUCBC Executive Committee shall introduce restrictions on the number of boats that may be on the water between Lighting Down and 0830hrs on Mondays to Fridays in Full Michaelmas and Lent Terms as necessary.
+These restrictions limit each College Club to having a maximum of two boats on the river before 0830hrs. - Your captain should know if there are any restrictions in force. - It is your job to enforce the traffic rules and you should note the details of any crew in breach of them, or that does not obey your instructions. - 14.a.
+That Coxless IVs and quadruple sculls require a banksteerer at all times, inside and outside Full Term - 14.b.
 That [...] during Full Term, pairs and doubles must have a banksteerer outside the hours of 9am to 4pm, or 30 minutes before lighting up if earlier.